The Gut Health Guide to a More Alkaline, Anti-Inflammatory Life

 7. Minimize acid-forming extras

 Not really.
 Unless you have a specific health condition that requires monitoring (like kidney disease), obsessively tracking your pH isn’t necessary.
-If you’re focusing on whole foods, reducing stress, and staying hydrated, you’re already doing the most important things to support a healthy internal balance.
+If you’re focusing on whole alkaline-promoting foods, managing stress, and staying hydrated, you’re already doing the most important things to support your gut health, digestion, and pH balance.

-Final Thoughts: Balance is Easier Than You Think
+Final Thoughts on an Alkaline Diet for Gut Health: Balance is Easier Than You Think

 Love tips that help you feel better in your body?
 Get them delivered straight to your inbox with The Mindful Digest.